zohaibjawed940/shopify-ai-assistant/README.md

    At this stage, you will see `Preview URL: https://your-store.myshopify.com/...` in your terminal.
 You can now proceed to the next step.
 If you get an error, restart from step 4.

 10. Add this config to your `shopify.app.toml` file.
+If this config already exists then you don't need to perform these steps.
    ```bash
    [app_proxy]
    url = "https://example.trycloudflare.com"